48Software/CodingChallenge/questions/FrontEndChallenges.md

 }
 ```

-1. Why will the below function be parsed correctly?
+1. Why will the function be parsed correctly?
 2. How could you introduce a stricter syntax to variable/function declaration and avoid this behaviour?

 ## Part 3